petrroll/mff-stuff/umela_inteligence_2/notes.md

     - agent learns transition model & rewards model
     - utility of states is computed from Bellman equations using modified policy iter.

-    - iteratively computes transition & rewards model
+    - iteratively computes transition & rewards model (through counting what states it sees)
     - always udpates U to be consistent with updated transition and reward models

-    - adjust a state to agree with all of the successors
+    - adjusts state's utility to agree with all of the successors given learned transitions
     - makes as many adjustments as it needs to restore consistency between estimates

 - temporal difference learning: